rackerlabs/support-how-to/content/how-to/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance/index.md

 **Volume not appearing inside server:**

 - Shut the server down, [detach](/support/how-to/detach-and-delete-cloud-block-storage-volumes/) the Cloud Block Storage volume, and [attach it back](/support/how-to/create-and-attach-a-cloud-block-storage-volume/) to the server.
-Then you can start your server back up either through a reboot in the Control Panel or by issuing a start call by using the API.
+Then you can start your server back up either through a reboot through the Control Panel or by issuing a start call by using the API.

 **Non-system disk Cloud Block Storage volumes:**